Tiny Forest West Pymble

 • No overhead infrastructure: trees could grow to 20m+.

-Who is involved in the Tiny Forest?
+Who is involved in the project?

 Established in 1982, Earthwatch Australia is a citizen science organisation that engages communities in scientific research to protect landscapes and wildlife.
-The Earthwatch Tiny Forest program creates a network of outdoor classrooms and living labs where school children and communities monitor biodiversity, growth rates, carbon storage, thermal comfort, water infiltration, soil condition, social benefits and learn about the importance of local biodiversity to our lives.
+The Earthwatch Tiny Forest program creates a network of outdoor classrooms and living labs where school children and communities monitor biodiversity, growth rates, carbon storage, thermal comfort, water infiltration, soil condition, social benefits and learn about the importance of local biodiversity.
 Earthwatch leads the Miyawaki Research Network, a global coalition studying the benefits of Tiny Forests.
-Recent contributions by Earthwatch to urban biodiversity and community resilience research in Australia include the "Playbook for Urban Biodiversity" (2024) and "Let’s Scale Up!
-Urban Greening in the Private Realm: Engaging and motivating community" (2022).

 Earthwatch is currently working with Councils at Lake Macquarie, Adelaide and Monash.
 Tiny forests have also been built all around the world, but the Ku-ring-gai Tiny Forest will be the first in Sydney!